MFA Financial Inc. (MFA) Shares Soar Above 1-Year High

-The stock price of MFA Financial Inc. (NYSE: MFA) has jumped by 2.28 compared to previous close of 10.09.
-Despite this, the company has seen a gain of 2.28% in its stock price over the last five trading days.
+The stock price of MFA Financial Inc. (NYSE: MFA) has surged by 1.83 when compared to previous closing price of 10.13, but the company has seen a 2.23% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in MFA Financial Inc. (NYSE: MFA) Right Now?

-Moreover, the 36-month beta value for MFA is 2.00.
-Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 1 as “overweight,” 3 as “hold,” and 0 as “sell.”
+The 36-month beta value for MFA is also noteworthy at 2.00.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 1 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored